EpicEric/duper/duper_website/docs/spec.md

 Temporal values are a set of value types, representing either a point in time or the difference between two points in time.
 They are surrounded by single quotes `'` and must follow the [Temporal proposal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal), which uses a strict version of the format specified in [RFC 9557](https://datatracker.ietf.org/doc/html/rfc9557) (itself based off of ISO 8601 / RFC 3339).

-Whitespace between the Temporal value and the single quotes is allowed and ignored.
-Parsers must validate that the value between single quotes is a valid Temporal value.
+Whitespace between the Temporal value and the single quotes are allowed and ignored, but not allowed inside the value itself (except for space as a date-time separator).
+Parsers should validate that the value between single quotes is a valid Temporal value.

 ```duper
 {